 Several learning opportunities are available the day prior to the formal conference.
 These workshops are open to all, not just those attending conference.
-Register for them through the annual conference session registration process.
+Register for them through the annual conference session registration process, or if you're not attending the rest of conference, you can register here through a faster and simpler form.
 While there is no "cover" charge for Tuesday, there are nominal fees for the sessions.

 Early Response Basic Training and Recertification Course: 8:30 a.m.-4:30 p.m., $20

 This is the standard training offered several times a year, this time with the added convenience of its close proximity to annual conference.
 Early response teams (ERTs) fill a specific need in the days soon after a natural disaster.
 They remove debris, clean out flood-damaged homes, and otherwise help to prevent further property damage while providing a caring Christian presence.
 ERT volunteers are different from general volunteers because they are trained, have security background checks, and are entirely self-sufficient.
 Since 1997, ERT trained volunteers have worked at 18 Minnesota disasters and responded six times to disasters in other states.
 The course, taught by UMCOR certified instructors, provides the basic skills for you to become a member of the team.
 Click here for further information and registration.

 Creating Space for Faith Across Generations: 1-4 p.m., $10